R0manOza/WEBwhiteboard/documentation/Documentation_T_E.md

 ### New Problems
 Well we hit another wall, even though I tested AuthContext (basic stuf with mocikng logins to test if it was actualy working) when I tried to test it on our website I got surprise visit from someone Roma has been fighting for a long time.
 Maybe not today meybe not tomorrow but eventually I hope we will beat it.
 ![MainEnemy](MainEnemy.png)

+### new problem fixed? kinda but not really
+this cross problem has been after me this whole project it ruined my productivity , and yet i couldn't fix it . even tho now frontend finnaly is able to get the token and send it to backend that error still pops up , 80% of the time it's not a problem , but sometimes it causes front not to send the token to the back , anyhow , for now this should work